zimolzak/birthday-party/list.md

     - Indiana Jones and the Great Circle

 - **Old-timey "straight key"** for Morse code.
 Search eBay for "navy flameproof" or "vintage straight key."
-J-38 key is another classic style.
 Ideally get one that has all or most of the parts.
 (Don't buy just the knob, or a key without the knob.
 Key and knob without the base is okay.
 Without wires is pretty much okay.)
 These are fun gifts because it almost doesn't matter what kind you buy.
 They are all different, and they all will work (almost impossible to be broken or defective) and all will be fun!

 - All items on the [Amazon
   list](https://www.amazon.com/hz/wishlist/ls/1O7VAQKRPMITU) are